-$Responsibilities \ of \ Directors \ and \ Those \ Charged \ with \ Governance \ for \ the \ Consolidated \ and \ Separate \ Financial \ Statements$
+Responsibilities of the Directors and Those Charged with Governance for the Consolidated and Separate Financial Statements

-The directors are responsible for the preparation and fair presentation of the consolidated and separate financial statements in accordance with IFRSs, and that comply with the requirements of the Mauritius Companies Act 2001, and for such internal control as the directors determine is necessary to enable the preparation of consolidated and separate financial statements that are free from material misstatement, whether due to fraud or error.
-In preparing the consolidated and separate financial statements, the directors are responsible for assessing the Group and the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group and the Company or to cease operations, or have no realistic alternative but to do so.
+The directors are responsible for the preparation and fair presentation of the consolidated and separate financial statements in accordance with IFRS and comply with the requirements of Mauritius Companies Act 2001 and the financial reporting act 2004, and for such internal control as the directors determines are necessary to enable the preparation of the consolidated and separate financial statements that are free from material misstatement, whether due to fraud or error.
+In preparing the Consolidated and separate financial statements, the directors are responsible for assessing the Group's and the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intends to liquidate the Group and the Company or to cease operations, or have no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Group's and the Company's financial reporting process.
+Those charged with governance are responsible for overseeing the Group's and Company's financial reporting process.